Interim Policy on Funding

 Timeline for funding applications

-A BROAD, ACCESSIBLE, OPEN-CALL FOR FUNDING REQUESTS IS NOT ANTICIPATED TO BE LAUNCHED UNTIL 2020.
+A BROAD, ACCESSIBLE, OPEN-CALL FOR FUNDING REQUESTS IS NOT ANTICIPATED TO BE LAUNCHED UNTIL SOME POINT IN 2020.

-In support of this plan for 2020 and beyond, the Board of Directors is currently developing policies, criteria and processes to support this call for funding applications.
+In support of this plan for 2020 and beyond, the Board of Directors continues to consider policies, criteria and processes to support this call for funding applications.
 We are also awaiting information on whether the LGBT Purge Fund will receive an additional $10,000,000 from the class action lawsuit settlement.
 Details about this possible additional payment of $10 million are set out at paragraph 7.04 of the FSA (“Excess Designated Amount”).

 Criteria for funding